kimsjune/gitTest/README.md

 ## Merging
 To avoid git push -f origin main to sync remote to local, I have to use git merge. `push -f` is not recommended when:
 - repo is public, so other people might have pulled, which would break their connection with origin
 - commits might be deleted

+Thoughts
-`push origin -f` is required when previously commited files are edited.
+ - `push origin -f` is required when previously commited files are edited.
 Adding a fresh new file has no effect because there is no conflict?
-Git doesn't like it when local is different to remote.
+ - Git doesn't like it when local is different to remote.
 Which one is the "new" one?
-Following best practice, I would have to create a new branch before every new addition/modification is made.
+ - Following best practice, I would have to create a new branch before every new addition/modification is made.
 Could be unrealistic...
-What happens to files outside of terminal when I change branches?
+ - What happens to files outside of terminal when I change branches?
 How would file explorer know which branch I am on?
-The file explorer DOES know which branch I am on.
+  - The file explorer DOES know which branch I am on.
 Git is actually adding/removing files depending on which branch I am on.
-But this could still get confusing.
+ - But this could still get confusing.
 I would have to constantly check if I'm on the right branch when I look for files.

 EDIT: 06/15/23
 Right after `git push origin main`, always do `git checkout dev` and avoid making changes to local main *ever*.